Dilution of PSUs will hurt common people; Kharge | Politics

 Alleging that the dilution of PSUs and others was not in the interest of people, he said Congress would fight the move. ''Congress will try to save all of this,'' he said.

-Pointing out that substantial number of bank accounts under the NDA government's Jan Dhan Yojana were opened in PSU banks and not in private banks, he said this became possible because the then Indira Gandhi government nationalised banks.
+Pointing out that a substantial number of bank accounts under the NDA government's Jan Dhan Yojana were opened in PSU banks and not in private ones, he said this became possible because the then Indira Gandhi government nationalised banks.

-Cities like Hyderabad and Bengaluru have grown because of large number of PSUs, he said.
+Cities like Hyderabad and Bengaluru have grown because of a large number of PSUs, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)